 11. Vertical Ads Become The Default On Mobile

-Video advertisers are very familiar with ads taking over the entire video player and mobile screens, but we’re going to see them become much more popular across all mobile apps and websites.
+Video advertisers are very familiar with ads taking over the entire video player and mobile screens, but we’re going to see them become much more popular across all mobile app and website marketing.

 Recommended Reading: how to use video for lead generation